niedag/pygame-basic-2d-platformer/README.md

-A basic 2D platformer made in python using Pygame.
+A basic 2D platformer made in python using Pygame (2022)

 Learned basic python syntax, understood basics of OOP with classes, delta-time and framerates.